veres-one/did-veres-one/README.md

 * privateDidDocument - the DID Document augmented with the encrypted private keys in PEM format.

+### Attach an ld-ocap grant proof to a capability DID Document

+Attach a Linked Data Object Capability Grant proof to a DID Document that is also a Linked Data Capability (Veres One DID Documents implicitly are).
+A capability only requires a grant proof if its `invocationTarget` is not self-referencing.
+The grant proof must be signed by a key referenced via the `invocationTarget`'s `grantCapability` relation.

+* options - a set of options used when attaching the ld-ocap grant proof
+  * operation - the operation to attach the grant proof to.
+  * creator - the ID of the public key proving grant authorization.
+  * privateKeyPem - the private key material used to sign the proof.

+Returns an operation object with an attached ld-ocap grant proof.

 ### Wrap a DID Document in a Web Ledger Operation for submission to Veres One

 Wrap a DID Document in a Web Ledger Operation.
 Once it is wrapped, it can